 So far, we've discussed combating brain fog through a change in diet, including vitamin supplements, regular exercise, and meditation.
 If issues associated with brain fog persist, there may be a more significant issue at hand.
 If that's the case, it's best to consult a doctor to learn the exact cause.

 Should you choose to visit the doctor’s office, it’s best to know what to expect.
 In the case of chronic brain fog, you can expect to have your thyroid function examined, and your phospholipid and omega levels tested.
+Your doctor may even order a PET or SPECT exam to scan your cells and your oxygen intake levels, and signs of brain inflammation.
+With these scans, your doctor can also look for signs of Alzheimer's and dementia, strokes, head trauma, chemical exposure, Lyme disease, and drug toxicity -- all of which can cause brain fog.
 While this may seem scary, with a doctor's help, you should learn the root cause of your brain fog, overcome it, and continue down your path of healthy living and improvement.

 Brain fog is a frustrating ordeal that everyone faces at some point.
 Fortunately, it's relatively easy to overcome with a few healthy changes in our lifestyle.
 By getting enough sleep, regular exercise, and eating a balanced diet, brain fog can become a non-issue.
 Of course, the key is maintaining a healthy lifestyle, which can be more comfortable with regular meditation and vitamin supplements like Magic Mind.
 Overcoming brain fog and improving your brain function isn't as hard as it seems.
 It just takes a little motivation.